Dear Gentle Readers,

 “About six feet tall, brown hair, brown eyes, stubbly face, jeans, light green tee-shirt with some band name on it, navy pea coat, old black tennis shoes.
-No jewelry.
-No visible tattoo.
+No piercings or jewelry.
+No visible tattoos.
 Not a bad looking guy.”

 “I’m no judge of weight.
 Far be it from me to attach a number to the human frame.
 I know I certainly don’t like it when they do it to me.
 Not fat, not too skinny, but a slim build.
 Just right.”